box/samples/box-node-express-skeleton-app/README.md

     * Client ID
     * Client Secret

 #### Step 2.
-Create an Auth0 Management API Token Client Grant
-1. This project makes use of Auth0's Management API.
-You'll need to grant your Default client to have access to the Management API.
-    * Read more about this [here](https://auth0.com/docs/api/management/v2/tokens#1-create-and-authorize-a-client)
-2. Navigate to the [APIs](https://manage.auth0.com/#/apis) portion and click "Auth0 Management API".
-3. Under "Non Interactive Clients" click the slider to "Authorized".
-4. Add the following scopes:
-    * read:users_app_metadata
-    * create:users_app_metadata
-    * update:users_app_metadata

-#### Step 3.
 Add Auth0 configuration values to the Node Express application.
 1. Navigate to `box-node-express-skeleton-app` > `config` > `default.js`
 2. In the `default.js` file, replace these values with those from your Auth0 client:
     * Under `module.exports.Auth0Config`